50 Questions You Must Ask to Evaluate the Quality of Your Website

 Some optimization is surface-level, depending on the initial scope of the content execution mandate.

-Other optimizations are deeper, with images, links, and keywords being fully optimized.
+Other optimizations are more in-depth with images, links, and keywords being fully optimized.

-Further questions you may want to ask to ensure that content on your site is properly optimized include:
+Questions you may want to ask to ensure that content on your site is optimized correctly include:

 - Does my content include targeted keywords throughout the body copy?